Eligible EU citizens can now apply for the UK’s new settled immigration status.

 The EU Settlement Scheme under a Brexit deal

 - In June 2018, the UK government published details of its EU settlement scheme for EU nationals.
 In December 2018, the UK reached agreements with the EEA countries of Iceland, Liechtenstein, Norway and separately Switzerland giving eligible citizens of those countries the right to apply for settled status in the same way as EU citizens.

-- EEA (including EU) and Swiss nationals continuously living in the UK for 5 years by 31 December 2020 will be able to apply for “settled status” (indefinite leave to remain).
+- If the UK leaves the EU under the Withdrawal Agreement, EEA (including EU) and Swiss nationals continuously living in the UK for 5 years by 31 December 2020 will be able to apply for “settled status” (indefinite leave to remain).

 - EEA and Swiss nationals arriving by 31 December 2020 but who will not have been continuously living in the UK for 5 years will be allowed to stay until they reach the 5 years – then they will also be able to apply for “settled status”.
 In the intervening period, they may apply for and be granted temporary “pre-settled status”.

 - There is a planned deadline of 30 June 2021 for those eligible to apply for settled status or pre-settled status.
 Individuals must apply – status is not automatically conferred.

 - EEA and Swiss nationals arriving in the UK after 31 December 2020 will have to either hold or have applied for immigration status in accordance with the rules applying at that time.

 EEA and Swiss citizens (and their family members) continuously resident in the UK prior to midnight on 31 December 2020 can apply for settled or pre-settled status.
 Five years continuous residence is required for full settled status.
 This means that they must have been in the UK for at least 6 months of each of the five years (although there are some exceptions for periods of up to 12 months e.g. for military service; work postings).